 Someone gave Maria a bucket, asked her to fill it with water from a pond, and walk across a large field to water flowers on the other side of the field.
 She didn’t realize it at first, but the bucket had several holes in the bottom of it.
 So Maria filled the bucket with water, but it was almost empty by the time she crossed the field and got to the flowers.
 How would you feel about this if you were Maria?

-*Today’s passage is part of a message God gave to his people through his Prophet named Jeremiah.
+*Today’s passage is part of a message God gave to his people through his prophet named Jeremiah.
 A prophet brought messages from God to his people and this message is about how God’s people have loved other things more than God.
 Let’s see how that message relates to our lives today.

 *2. Read Jeremiah 2:4–8?
 Summarize what happened to God’s people in their relationship with him.

 They stopped following the Lord and went far away from him (verse 5).
 They stopped seeking him in spite of all the ways he had been faithful to them (verses 6-8).
-They worshipped other gods like Baal (verse 8).
+They worshiped other gods like Baal (verse 8).